 Here’s another sad fact: 25% of them have given up on the dream of ever retiring.
 That’s especially true of millennials, who are graduating from college with more than $37,000 in student loan debt.
 They now face decades of playing catch-up.

-This kind of financial stress has a devastating effect on a person’s emotional outlook, physical health, and workplace productivity.
+This kind of financial anxiety has a devastating effect on a person’s emotional outlook, physical health, and workplace productivity.
 Instead of feeling whole, they feel broken.

-In the face of these challenges, many employers are trying to help their workers by offering a new benefit: holistic financial wellness plans.
+In the face of these challenges, many employers are trying to help their workers eliminate financial anxiety by offering a new benefit: holistic financial wellness plans.
 These money management programs go far beyond penny pinching.
 They address a person’s financial picture from the standpoint of total wellness.

-Holistic programs are based on important questions about human behavior and employees’ individual situations, like:
+Holistic financial wellness programs are based on important questions about human behavior and employees’ individual situations, like: